-When the Accreditation Committee advises the education provider that it has decided to accredit the program, with or without conditions, it will provide details of the reporting requirements that the Committee has established for that education provider.
-The Accreditation Committee may re-establish the reporting requirements for any education provider in response to the outcomes of the Committee's monitoring of relevant program(s).
+When the Accreditation Committee advises an education provider of its decision to accredit the program, with or without conditions, the committee will provide details of the reporting requirements that the committee has established for that education provider.
+The Accreditation Committee may re-establish the reporting requirements for any education provider in response to the outcomes of the committee's monitoring of relevant program(s).

-In order to maintain its accreditation, the education provider must comply with the reporting requirements established by the Accreditation Committee which will generally include:
+The reporting requirements established by the Accreditation Committee will generally include:

-- (a) a requirement for the education provider to report by specific dates on its compliance with any conditions imposed by the Accreditation Committee - (b) a requirement for the education providers to submit key statistical data and other details in the form of an annual declaration to the Accreditation Committee - (c) a requirement for education providers to notify the Accreditation Committee in writing of any planned and/or implemented changes to an accredited program or to the education provider, and - (d) a requirement for the education provider to respond to any request by the Accreditation Committee for information as required, to ensure the Committee continues to be satisfied that the approved accreditation standards are being met by the program and provider.
-The Committee may require the education provider to submit the information through the method considered by the Committee to be the most appropriate in the circumstances.
-The method selected by the Committee may include: - a written submission - a site visit - meetings with groups or individuals, including with representatives of the education provider, or any other method the Committee requires to ensure it continues to be satisfied that the program and provider continue to meet the approved accreditation standards
+- (a) a requirement for the education provider to report by specific dates on its compliance with any conditions imposed by the Accreditation Committee - (b) a requirement for the education providers to submit key statistical data and other details in the form of an annual declaration to the Accreditation Committee - (c) a requirement for education providers to notify the Accreditation Committee in writing of any planned and/or implemented changes to an accredited program, and - (d) a requirement for the education provider to respond to any request by the Accreditation Committee for information as required, to ensure the committee continues to be satisfied that the accreditation standards are being met by the program and provider.